LoopieLLC/EnvInstallScript/README.md

 7) MySQL server and workbench
 8) Git

 To run this script you will need to create an empty file and copy and paste the scipt text into it.
 Next you need to create a directory in you "home" folder called bin.
-So the path should be /home/osboxes/bin (your username is osboxes on the virtual machine, and if you created a different user then change osboxes to your username).
+So the path should be /home/<username>/bin (your username can be viewed in your home folder path).

 Save the file and call it installscript.sh (this is a shell script that we will run via the terminal).